Battle of Buffington Island: Battle

-On the foggy morning of July 19, a Federal brigades under Henry M. Judah (1,100 men) finally caught up with Morgan and attacked his position on the broad flood plain just north of Portland, as another column under Edward Hobson (450 men) arrived on the scene.
+On the foggy morning of July 19, a U.S. brigade under Henry M. Judah (1,100 men) finally caught up with Morgan and attacked his position on the broad flood plain just north of Portland, as another column under Edward Hobson (450 men) arrived on the scene.
 In the spirited early fighting, Maj.
 Daniel McCook, the 65-year-old patriarch of the famed Fighting McCooks, was mortally wounded.
 In addition, two Union gunboats, the U.S.S.
 Moose and the Allegheny Belle, steamed into the narrow channel separating Buffington Island from the flood plain and opened fire on Morgan's men, spraying them with shell fragments.
-Soon they were joined by a third gunboat.
-Also brought onto the field were 970 infantrymen under Eliakim Scammon, although this force was not actively engaged.
-Therefore only 1,550 Federals were engaged with Morgan's exhausted men.
+Soon, they were joined by a third gunboat.
+Also brought onto the field were 970 soldiers under Eliakim Scammon, although this force was not actively engaged.
+Therefore, only 1,550 Federals were engaged with Morgan's exhausted men.

-Morgan, his way to the Buffington Island ford now totally blocked, left behind a small rear guard and tried to fight his way northward along the flood plain, hoping to reach yet another ford.
-It proved to be an exercise in futility, as Morgan's force was split apart by the converging Federal columns and 52 Confederates were killed, with well over one hundred badly wounded in the swirling fighting.
-Morgan and about 700 men escaped encirclement by following a narrow path through the woods.
+Morgan, his way to the Buffington Island ford now totally blocked, fled behind a small rear guard and tried to fight northward along the flood plain, hoping to reach yet another ford.
+It proved to be an exercise in futility, as the converging U.S. columns split apart Morgan's force, and 52 Confederates were killed, with well over one hundred badly wounded in the swirling fighting.
+Morgan and about 700 men escaped encirclement following a narrow path through the woods.
 However, his brother-in-law and second-in-command, Col. Basil W. Duke, was captured, as were 71 of Morgan's cavalrymen, including his younger brother John Morgan.
 Duke formally surrendered to Col. Isaac Garrard of the 7th Ohio Cavalry.

-Morgan's beleaguered troops soon headed upstream for the unguarded ford opposite Belleville, West Virginia, where over 300 men successfully crossed the Ohio River to avoid capture, most notably Col. Adam "Stovepipe" Johnson and famed telegrapher George Ellsworth.
-General Morgan, who was halfway across the ford, noted with dismay that his remaining men were trapped on the Ohio side as the Federal gunboats suddenly loomed into view.
+Morgan's beleaguered troops soon headed upstream for the unguarded ford opposite Belleville, West Virginia, where over 300 men fled across the Ohio River, most notably Stovepipe Johnson and famed telegrapher George Ellsworth.
+Halfway across the ford, Morgan noted with dismay that his remaining men were trapped on the Ohio side as the Union gunboats suddenly loomed into view.
 He wheeled his horse midchannel and rejoined what was left of his column on the Ohio riverbank.
 Over the next few days, they failed to find a secure place to cross the river, and Morgan's remaining force was captured on July 26 in northern Ohio following the Battle of Salineville.

 Many of those captured at Buffington Island were taken via steamboat to Cincinnati as prisoners of war, including most of the wounded.
 Morgan and most of his officers were confined to the Ohio Penitentiary in Columbus.
-Morgan, Thomas Hines, and a few others would later escape and return safely to Kentucky.
+Morgan, Thomas Hines, and a few others would later escape and flee to Kentucky.